star-whale/docs/docs/reference/sdk/dataset.md

   - tag as a list
 - `message`: (str, optional)
   - commit message.
 The default value is empty.
+- `force_add_tags`: (bool, optional)
+  - For server/cloud instances, when adding labels to this version, if a label has already been applied to other dataset versions, you can use the `force_add_tags=True` parameter to forcibly add the label to this version, otherwise an exception will be thrown.
+  - The default is `False`.
+- `ignore_add_tags_errors`: (bool, optional)
+  - Ignore any exceptions thrown when adding labels.
+  - The default is `False`.

 #### Examples {#commit-example}